knubie/hector/README.md

 - `PRIVMSG` and `NOTICE` -- Sends a message to another nickname or channel.
 - `TOPIC` -- Changes or returns the topic of a channel.
 - `NAMES` -- Shows a list of which nicknames are on a channel.
+- `LIST` -- Shows a list of public channels on the server.
 - `WHO` -- Like `NAMES`, but returns more information.
 (Your client probably sends this when it joins a channel.)
 - `WHOIS` -- Shows information about a nickname, including how long it has been connected.
 - `PART` -- Leaves a channel.